-Get to know parenting expert and author Alyson Schafer.
+Get to know LifeSpeak expert and parenting psychotherapist Alyson Schafer.

 Did you always know that you would be a psychotherapist of some sort?
 When did you decide to focus on parenting issues?